 The student contribution is based on your income and assets.
 The typical expectation will be $1,600 - $2,800.

 The combination of student and parent contributions make up the Estimated Family Contribution, or EFC.

 In determining your eligibility for Tufts’ grants and loans, Tufts will make institutional adjustments to the federal analysis as well as adjustments for information on your parents' tax returns.
 In some cases, the EFC shown on your Tufts Financial Aid Notice could be significantly higher than the federal EFC shown on the FAFSA Student Aid Report from the federal government.
 Tufts uses our institutional calculation to determine eligibility for Tufts grant aid, unless the government mandates a higher contribution via the federal calculation.

 If you’re curious about your EFC, we encourage you to visit the College Board’s EFC calculator.
-This calculator can determine both a federal and an institutional EFC by leading you through a series of screens that allows you to input your family’s financial picture.
-There are also many other helpful calculators on the College Board’s Tools & Calculators site.
+This calculator can provide an estimate of both a federal and an institutional EFC by leading you through a series of screens that allows you to input your family’s financial picture.
+There are also many other helpful resources on the Calculate Your Cost site.